 3. You can’t anticipate how what you are dealt will matter

 Games and projects share something in common.
 They begin with an initial state.
 They are not part of a continuum of action like a function or an organization—they are discrete events.
 In the Serendipity Economy, even if you completely control the initial state, serendipity enters the moment you make a move or a decision.
 Outside influences immediately begin to perturb the best crafted of plans.
 Making promises based on the arrogance of experience can sometimes lead to unhappy outcomes.
-Consider British Petroleum and the extrapolation of their drilling experience to deep sea rigs, or Boeing’s unanticipated challenges with 787 outsourcing.
+Consider British Petroleum and the extrapolation of their drilling experience to deep-sea rigs, or Boeing’s unanticipated challenges with 787 outsourcing.
 Those, of course, are negative examples.
 Think too of Microsoft’s historic triumph when winning the DOS contract from nascent PC manufacturer IBM.
-Looking at any of those decisions at their point of origin would never lead to the catastrophic failures, costly reconfigurations or industry dominating positions that would evolve from them.
+Looking at any of those decisions at their point of origin would never lead to catastrophic failures, costly reconfigurations, or industry-dominating positions that would evolve from them.

 4. The network is opaque and its value cannot be anticipated

 At no point during the game do the players of Words with Friends have an idea what tiles their competitors hold (see a caveat under Cheats and other advantages).
 That is part of the game.

 In the world of work, and in the greater world, much of your network is opaque despite exabytes of data and promises of transparency.
 The Serendipity Economy exists because much of what takes place in the network is unknowable.
 If all things were known, if all values were recorded and all processes mapped, perhaps then one could craft an algorithm to foretell the future.
 But even in the Science Fiction of Isaac Asimov’s Foundation series and its psychohistory, prediction works only on large scales.
 For individuals, for organizations, and for industries, serendipity reigns.